singularityhub/singularityhub.github.io/README.md

 ### Reproducibility
 Each build history, including the parameters for the cloud environment and builder, are stored, so you can go back and refer to any previous version.
 We will include more robust detail on this and all of the above in our upcoming manuscript.

 ## Get Help
-- [Joining our Slack](https://singularity-container.slack.com) is the quickest way to talk to the developers and other users.
+- [Joining Singularity Slack](https://singularity-container.slack.com) is the quickest way to talk to the developers and other users.
 - [Post an issue](https://www.github.com/singularityhub/singularityhub.github.io/issues) to this board for a question or issue about Singularity hub.
 If it pertains to a specific library image, please [find the image](https://singularity-hub.org/collections/library), click on the Github link, and post to it's board.